Iamhere345/Fastr-Core/README.md

 to configure fastr, open the settings module.

-[Ranks]: the table called ranks is for checking if a player has the correct permissions to use a command.
+Ranks: the table called ranks is for checking if a player has the correct permissions to use a command.
 example: say you want your friend (whose name happens to be builderman) to have the permission level 1 in your game you would add this to the table:

 {"Builderman",1} OR {156,1}

-[Group ranks]: this is like the ranks table, but for groups. e.g: you have a group with the id 1337, and you want people with the rank 250 to have the permission level 1.5:
+Group ranks: this is like the ranks table, but for groups. e.g: you have a group with the id 1337, and you want people with the rank 250 to have the permission level 1.5:
 {1337,250,1.5}

-[Key]: this is the "password" that fastr saves your data with. to make sure that your game is secure and players can't unban themselves, you should change it to a randon string of numbers and letters
+Key: this is the "password" that fastr saves your data with. to make sure that your game is secure and players can't unban themselves, you should change it to a randon string of numbers and letters

-[Prefix]: this is what you put at the start of a command. by default it is ":", so if you wanted to use the fly command, you would have to say :fly. you can change this to whatever you want (except characters like " or ' or %).
+Prefix: this is what you put at the start of a command. by default it is ":", so if you wanted to use the fly command, you would have to say :fly. you can change this to whatever you want (except characters like " or ' or %).

 ### Making Commands